bbhunter/hacker-scoper/README.md

 - Example: Cat a file, and use the .inscope & .noscope files `cat recon-targets.txt | hacker-scoper`

-- Example: Manually pick a file, lookup scopes on firebounty, and set explicit-level `hacker-scoper -f recon-targets.txt -c google -e 2`
+- Example: Manually pick a file, lookup scopes on firebounty, and set inscope explicit-level `hacker-scoper -f recon-targets.txt -c google -ie 2`

-- Example: Manually pick a file, use custom scopes and out-of-scope files, and set explicit-level `hacker-scoper -f recon-targets.txt -ins inscope -oos noscope.txt -e 2`
+- Example: Manually pick a file, use custom scopes and out-of-scope files, and set inscope explicit-level `hacker-scoper -f recon-targets.txt -ins inscope -oos noscope.txt -ie 2`

 **Usage notes:** If no company and no inscope file are specified, hacker-scoper will look for ".inscope" and ".noscope" files in the current or in parent directories.